Anoop-Kondepudi/TurnitinAPI/README.md

 # Turnitin API

-API service for checking documents with ScopedLens.
+API service for checking documents with Turnitin.

 ## Endpoints